hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

 + Memoryless models for sequences
   + autoregressive models: predict the next term in a sequence from a fixed number of previous terms using "delay taps"
   + feed-forward neural nets
-    + these generalize autoregressive models by using one or more layers of non-linear hidden units
+    + these generalized autoregressive models by using one or more layers of non-linear hidden units
     + e.g. Bengio's first language model

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">